TnTech-ECE/Spring2024-Base-Modular-Robot/Reports/LessonsLearnedAndAquiredSkills.md

 - How to do electrical schematics
 - How to give a good technical presentation

+What classes have you taken that helped you in capstone?
+What did they help with?

+- ECE 4370 - Mechatronics showed me the basics of motor control and how to integrate software with different physical components.
+- ECE 2050, 3050, 4050 - All of the circuits and electronics classes came into play when determining how components should interact regarding different voltages and currents.
+- ECE 3920 - Professionalism helped me determine how to give a better technical presentation, make ethical decisions, and work in an engineering team.

 ## Mabel Olson

 Reflect on the project, both technical and organizational.
 What went well?
 What didn’t go well?